PackagePages/LaravelPackage.com/01-Package-basics.md

-# How packages work
-Packages or “libraries” provide an easy way to add additional functionality to existing applications, and are mostly focused on a single feature.

-Packages are downloaded and installed using **Composer** - PHP’s package management system - which manages dependencies within a project.

-To install a package in your existing Laravel project, the `composer require <vendor>/<package>` command will download all necessary files into the `/vendor` directory of your project where all your third party packages live, separated by vendor name.
-As a consequence, the content from these packages is separated from your application code which means this piece of code is maintained by someone else, most often by creator of that package.
-Whenever the package needs an update, run `composer update` to get the latest (compatible) version of your packages.

 # The concept of autoloading
 After each installation or update, composer will generate an `autoload.php` file in the `/vendor` directory.
 By including this single file, you’ll be able to access all classes provided by your installed libraries.